Early flu season prompts hospitals to take extra precautions

 Flu activity is now considered "high" in 34 states, according to the U.S. Centers for Disease Control and Prevention.
-At least 2,900 people have died and the flu hasn't been this widespread at this point in the season in more than a decade.
+At least 2,900 people have died and the flu hasn't been this widespread this early in the season in more than a decade.

 At Riley Hospital for Children in Indianapolis, fighting flu begins at the front door.
 The hospital has created influenza checkpoints, where security keeps a list of approved visitors, mostly parents.